-Another analogy is two person having the same account number in a bank.
+Another analogy is two people having the same account number in a bank.
 It will raise a serious money problem.
 Don’t worry!
 Thankfully our banking software is highly robust.
-We hope this must have explained the scenario that, why having the same IP is problematic.
-Same happens with our computer, the system is unable to assign resources to different computers as per their requirements due to this confusion and thus raising the below error:
+We hope this must have explained why having the same IP is problematic.
+The same happens with our computers.
+The system is unable to assign resources to different computers as per their requirements due to this confusion and thus raising the below error:

 Another computer on this network has the same IP address as this computer.
 Contact your network administrator for help resolving this issue.
 More details are available in the Windows System event log.

-(The above mentioned text is the complete error message that you might see on your computer screens)
+(The text mentioned above is the complete error message that you might see on your computer screens)

-Here is a lost of methods to fix your problem.
+Here is a list of methods to fix your problem.

 Release & Renew IP Address

-Yeah, you guessed it right, the black screen window that seems “old school” but it will help you resolve the Windows has detected an IP address conflict error in no time.
-Command prompt modifies the core of the system, so follow the steps gingerly.
+Yeah, you guessed it right, the black screen window that seems “old school,” but it will help you resolve the Windows has detected an IP address conflict error in no time.
+Command prompt modifies the system’s core, so follow the steps gingerly.

-1. First, Go to the Start menu and type “cmd” in the search box.
-You will see an option named cmd in the list of search result.
-Or simply press Windows Key+X & choose Command Prompt (Admin) from the menu.
+- Go to the Start menu and type “cmd” in the search box.
+You will see an option named cmd in the list of search results.
+Or press Windows Key+X & choose Command Prompt (Admin) from the menu.

-2. On the black window that comes next type “ipconfig/release” and press Enter.
+Type “ipconfig/release” on the next black window and press Enter.
 Then wait till you see the arrow key again on the Command Prompt screen. (black screen)

-3. Then type “ipconfig/renew” and press Enter.
-Also, look out for any DNS Address Could Not Be Found Error in your PC as well.
+2. Then type “ipconfig/renew” and press Enter.
+Also, look out for any DNS Address That Could Not Be Found Error in your PC.

-4. Now go on and finally, stroll over the Internet.
+Now go on and, finally, stroll over the Internet.

 Explicitly restarting the router